Służew: Early 20th century and the Second World War

 Houses at Wernyhory in Służew-Parcele.

 In 1900, the Służew New Cemetery was founded at Wałbrzyska Street, as an extension of the Służew Old Cemetery.

 In 1921, the village had 151 inhabitants and 11 households.

 In 1932, around 275 ha of farmland to the northwest of Służew was divided and sold out for housing construction.
 The area was developed into a neighbourhood of villas, known as Służew-Parcele, placed on the axis of Wałbrzyska Street.
 The Służew Square, surrounded by townhouses, was also developed to the south, at the corner of Puławska and Wałbrzyska Streets.
 The area became an exclusive neighbourhood for the city's elite, including high-ranking members of the government and military, politicians, businesspeople, and scientists.
 The villas were designed by numerous noteworthy architects, in various styles, such as Art Deco, modernism, and Polish manor house.

 In 1937, the St. Joseph Monastery of the Dominican Order, was built in Służew, at 2 Dominikańska Street.
 In the 1950s, half of its land was confiscated by the government, and to protect the rest, it was turned into the St. Dominic Church, becoming the seat of a parish which encompassed Służew.
 A new church building was opened in 1994.

 The area was incorporated into Warsaw on 27 September 1938.

+In 1939, the Służewiec Racecourse was built at 266 Puławska Street, located to the southeast of Służewiec, and to the west of Służew.
+Upon its opening, it became the largest and most modern horse racing venue in Europe, with its main circuit measuring 2,300 m.
+It began hosting the Great Warsaw Race, the most prestigious horse race in Poland.
+In 1938, the municipal tram network was extended towards the Służewiec Racecourse with tracks built alongside Puławska Street, ending with a turning loop at the current intersection of Dolina Służewiecka and Rzymowskiego Streets.
+The race track is currently located within the boundaries of the North Ursynów.

 On 1 August 1944, during the German occupation in the Second World War, a group of civilians was rounded up in Służew, and executed at the nearby Służewiec Racecourse.
-It was done in the for the unsuccessful attack on the location, organised earlier that day by the Polish resistance, as part of the Warsaw Uprising.
+It was done in retaliation for the unsuccessful attack on the location, organised earlier that day by the Polish resistance, as part of the Warsaw Uprising.
 Some time later, most of the houses in Służew-Parcele were set on fire by German officers in retaliation for the uprising.